Hindu temple: Significance and meaning of a temple

 Susan Lewandowski states that the underlying principle in a Hindu temple is the belief that all things are one, that everything is connected.
-The pilgrim is welcomed through 64-grid or 81-grid mathematically structured spaces, a network of art, pillars with carvings and statues that display and celebrate the four important and necessary principles of human life – the pursuit of artha (prosperity, wealth), of kama (pleasure, sex), of dharma (virtues, ethical life) and of moksha (release, self-knowledge).
-At the centre of the temple, typically below and sometimes above or next to the deity, is mere hollow space with no decoration, symbolically representing Purusa, the Supreme Principle, the sacred Universal, one without form, which is present everywhere, connects everything, and is the essence of everyone.
+The pilgrim is welcomed through 64-grid or 81-grid mathematically structured spaces, a network of art, pillars with carvings and statues that display and celebrate the four important and necessary principles of human life—the pursuit of artha (prosperity, wealth), of kama (pleasure, sex), of dharma (virtues, ethical life) and of moksha (release, self-knowledge).
+At the centre of the temple, typically below and sometimes above or next to the deity, is mere hollow space with no decoration, symbolically representing Purusa, the Supreme Principle, the sacred Universal, one without form, which is omnipresent, connects everything, and is the essence of everyone.
 A Hindu temple is meant to encourage reflection, facilitate purification of one's mind, and trigger the process of inner realization within the devotee.
 The specific process is left to the devotee's school of belief.
 The primary deity of different Hindu temples varies to reflect this spiritual spectrum.

 In Hindu tradition, there is no dividing line between the secular and the lonely sacred.
 In the same spirit, Hindu temples are not just sacred spaces; they are also secular spaces.
 Their meaning and purpose have extended beyond spiritual life to social rituals and daily life, offering thus a social meaning.
 Some temples have served as a venue to mark festivals, to celebrate arts through dance and music, to get married or commemorate marriages, the birth of a child, other significant life events or the death of a loved one.
 In political and economic life, Hindu temples have served as a venue for succession within dynasties and landmarks around which economic activity thrived.

 Forms and designs of Hindu temples

 Almost all Hindu temples take two forms: a house or a palace.
-A house-themed temple is a simple shelter which serves as a deity's home.
+A house-themed temple is a simple shelter that serves as a deity's home.
 The temple is a place where the devotee visits, just like he or she would visit a friend or relative.
 The use of moveable and immoveable images is mentioned by Pāṇini.
-In Bhakti school of Hinduism, temples are venues for puja, which is a hospitality ritual, where the deity is honored, and where devotee calls upon, attends to and connects with the deity.
-In other schools of Hinduism, the person may simply perform jap, or meditation, or yoga, or introspection in his or her temple.
+In the Bhakti school of Hinduism, temples are venues for puja, which is a hospitality ritual, where the deity is honored, and where devotee calls upon, attends to and connects with the deity.
+In other schools of Hinduism, the person may simply perform japa, or meditation, or yoga, or introspection in his or her temple.
 Palace-themed temples often incorporate more elaborate and monumental architecture.